How relationships between national and local bodies are determined

 - National control over local groups – In national structures where the local organisations are separately incorporated, the management committee of the national body does not have an automatic right to be involved in managing the local organisations.
 If the purpose of the national body is to be a regulator of the local groups, then the rules or constitutions of the local organisations should allow the national body to give directions to them.

-- Management and administration at local level – The rules applying to the incorporated local branches of incorporated societies are mostly the same as the rules applying to incorporated societies generally (see “Choosing the right legal structure for your group / Incorporated societies” in this chapter).
+- Management and administration at local level – The rules applying to the incorporated local branches of incorporated societies are mostly the same as the rules applying to incorporated societies generally (see “Choosing the right legal structure for your group / Incorporated societies”).

 - Local control over national body – The management committee of an incorporated local group can exercise some limited control over its national body if it’s also a member and shareholder of the national body.
 Otherwise the local group does not have an automatic right to be involved in managing the national body.
 To achieve this, the national body’s management committee should consist of representatives of each of the local groups.